faisalman/ua-parser-js-docs/docs/intro/quick-start/using-html.md

 const uap = new UAParser();
 console.log(uap.getResult());
 /*
-    /// This will print an object structured like this:
+    // Prints an object structured like this:
     {
         ua: "",
         browser: {